We have a great group of nominees for our inaugural SMBBGR Awards. Join us at our breakfast on Thursday, July 10 to hear who wins!

 The Faceplanking Award

-Through marketing programs that make you smile like the Darling's Ice Cream Truck and the Darling's Photo Booth, Darling's has brought fresh and fun content to our social networks making us not only share but excited to help create.
+Through marketing programs that make you smile like the Darling's Photo Booth, Darling's has brought fresh and fun content to our social networks making us not only share but excited to help create.
 Everything they do seems to have a "like" button attached and we wouldn't be surprised to see one affixed to the stage at the Darling's Waterfront Pavilion this summer.

 The Instabacon Award